Gelfand-Tsetlin modules in the Coulomb context: Coulomb branches

-We let $\gls{W}$ be the Weyl group of $\gls{G}$ (which is also the Weyl group of $Q$), let $\gls{V}=\ft_Q^*\oplus \C\cdot h$ where $\ft_Q$ is the (abstract) Cartan Lie algebra of $Q$ and let $\gls{M}$ the cocharacter lattice of $T_{\gls{G}}$, acting by the $\hbar$-scaled translations Note that the action has finite stabilizers on any point where $\hbar\neq 0$ if $\K$ has characteristic 0, but any point with $\hbar=0$ will have infinite stabilizer.
+\notation{$W$}{The common Weyl group of $G$ and $Q$.} We let $W$ be the Weyl group of $G$ (which is also the Weyl group of $Q$), let $V=\ft_Q^*\oplus \C\cdot h$ where $\ft_Q$ is the (abstract) Cartan Lie algebra of $Q$ and let $\mathcal{M}$ be the cocharacter lattice of $T_{G}$, acting by the $\hbar$-scaled translations Note that the action has finite stabilizers on any point where $\hbar\neq 0$ if $\K$ has characteristic 0, but any point with $\hbar=0$ will have infinite stabilizer.
 We'll ultimately only be interested in modules over the specialization $\hbar=1$, so this will not cause an issue for the moment.
-Note that and $\gls{M}\ltimes \gls{W}$ is the extended affine Weyl group of $G$.
-Localization in equivariant cohomology shows that the action of \eqref{eq:convolve} induces an inclusion $\EuScript{A}\hookrightarrow\gls{KGamma}$ for the data above; see \cite[(5.18) \& Prop.
+Note that and $W\ltimes\mathcal{M} $ is the extended affine Weyl group of $G$.
+Localization in equivariant cohomology shows that the action of \eqref{eq:convolve} induces an inclusion $\EuScript{A}\hookrightarrow\KGamma$ for the data above; see \cite[(5.18) \& Prop.
 5.19]{BFN}.
-Thus, it immediately follows that: \begin{Proposition} The Coulomb branch is a principal Galois order for this data. \end{Proposition} If we fix the flavor parameters, the result will also be a principal Galois order for appropriate quotient of $\gls{Lambda}$.
+Thus, it immediately follows that: \begin{Proposition} The Coulomb branch is a principal Galois order for these data. \end{Proposition} If we fix the flavor parameters, the result will also be a principal Galois order for an appropriate quotient of $\Lambda$.